xavierallem/Summary1/README.md

 1. Clone this repository - https://gitlab.iotiot.in/newbies/iotiot.in-on-boarding.git
 2. Create a branch with branch name = "Your Full Name"
-3. Run check.sh script using command given below in the termina
+3. Run check.sh script using command given below in the terminal
 ```shell
 ./check.sh
 ```